shanmugam-sekar/flickrphotos/README.md

 # Models :-
   Photo, PhotosList, FlickrPhotoSearchResponse - handled success and failure flickr responses.

+# FlickrPhotosViewController :-
-  FlickrPhotosViewController - responsible for the UI representation.
+  responsible for the UI representation.

+# FlickrPhotosViewModel :-
-  FlickrPhotosViewModel - viewcontroller operates on values from this viewmodel class. responsible to communicate with service class.
+  viewcontroller operates on values from this viewmodel class. responsible to communicate with service class.

+#  FlickrPhotoSearchService :-
-  FlickrPhotoSearchService - calls API .
+  calls API layer.
 This layer will abstract fetching data part . data will come from either api or some persistance storage.

+# FlickrPhotosSearchAPI :-
-  FlickrPhotosSearchAPI - calls Network manager class and responsible for parsing the response.
+  calls Network manager layer and responsible for parsing the response.

+# FlickrPhotosNetworkManager :-
-  FlickrPhotosNetworkManager - calls underlying ios network api and prepares requests.
+  calls underlying ios network api and prepares requests.

+# ImageDownloader :-
-  ImageDownloader - responsible to download image and caching it.
+  responsible for image downloading and caching it.

 # NSCache :-